Mei-mei Berssenbrugge: Personal life

-Berssenbrugge was born in Beijing to Chinese and Dutch-American parents, and grew up near Boston, Massachusetts.
-She was educated at Barnard, Reed, and Columbia University.
-After receiving her M.F.A. from Columbia in 1974, she settled in rural northern New Mexico, which has remained her primary residence ever since.
+Berssenbrugge was born in Beijing to Chinese and Dutch-American parents.
+Her mother was an educated mathematician, and her American father was born to first-generation Dutch emigrants.
+She grew up near Boston, Massachusetts, and was educated starting at Barnard College of Columbia University, then transferring to Reed College, where she earned a B.A. in 1969.
+She attended Columbia University, completing her M.F.A. from Columbia in 1973, before settling in rural northern New Mexico.

 Poetry

-After receiving her degree, Berssenbrugge became active in the multicultural poetry movement of the 1970s along with Leslie Marmon Silko as well as Ishmael Reed, theater director Frank Chin, and political activist Kathleen Chang.
-Berssenbrugge taught at the Institute of American Indian Art in Santa Fe, where she co-founded the internal literary journal Tyuonyi.
+After receiving her degree, Berssenbrugge became active in the multicultural poetry movement of the 1970s, together with her friends Leslie Marmon Silko, and Ishmael Reed, with theater director Frank Chin, and political reformer Kathleen Chang.
+Berssenbrugge became a teacher at the Institute of American Indian Arts in Santa Fe, New Mexico.

 Traveling frequently to New York City, Berssenbrugge became engaged in the rich cultural flourishing of the abstract art movement, and was influenced by New York School poets John Ashbery, Barbara Guest, James Schuyler and Anne Waldman, and then the Language poets, including Charles Bernstein, as well as artist Susan Bee.
 She later joined the contributing editorial board for the literary journal Conjunctions.

 Berssenbrugge's poetry is known for its mix of philosophical meditation and personal experience, and for moving quickly between abstract language and the concrete particulars of immediate perception.
 Her poems often contain subtle shifts of grammar and perspective, and Berssenbrugge often works with collage to produce unexpected juxtapositions.
 Her work is also known for its exploration of the complexities of cultural and political identity, an interest informed by her own experience of cultural and linguistic displacement.